steven-hill/Faraway-Frames/README.md

 - Explore all Studio Ghibli films
 - Search for films by title
 - View details about each film
+- Add a film to 'Up Next' and/or 'Watched' queues, which are displayed on the 'Home' tab.
 - Supports portrait and landscape on iPhone and iPad

 ### Targets